-To find out more about your business, your goals, the work needed and specifics about the writing, a creative brief will be written.
-This can take over half an hour, but the more detailed, the better the communication and results.
-Once this is completed, the copywriter can work out a time frame and quote.
-The creative brief will be given to the client usually during the work, to check everything is on course and the copywriter and client are on the same page.
+A written creative brief records your business, goals, the work needed and specifics about the writing.
+A creative brief can take over half an hour, but the more detailed, the better the communication and results.
+Once completed, the copywriter can work out a time frame and quote.
+The creative brief will be given to the client usually during the work, to check everything is on course, and the copywriter and client are on the same page.

 The quote reflects the amount of time the copywriter needs to complete the work.
-They may need to make phone calls, send emails, research, complete two revisions, research meta titles and meta descriptions that are SEO friendly and write the content needed.
-Obviously this list is not exhaustive.
+They may need to make phone calls, send emails, research, complete two revisions, research meta titles and meta descriptions that are SEO friendly and write the content required.

 Before any work starts, the copywriter usually requests written confirmation of the work, provides their terms and conditions and requires a 50% deposit.